CalebEverett/caleb-keyrock-task/README.md

 1. Create structs to deseriaize updated into instead of using serde_json::Value.

 ## Algo Technical Challenge - Q1 2020 - (L2)

-### The Challenge

-Using (ideally) Rust, or node.js, code a mini project that:

-1. connects to two exchanges' websocket feeds at the same time,
-1. pulls order books, using these streaming connections, for a given traded pair of currencies (configurable), from each exchange,
-1. merges and sorts the order books to create a combined order book,
-1. from the combined book, publishes the spread, top ten bids, and top ten asks, as a stream, through a gRPC server.

 ### Background